 The Department established a CCT per the EO to implement its COVID-19 workforce safety plan.
 The CCT will set, implement, and monitor a) safety protocols for physical space and b) conditions for onsite and remote working.
 Additionally, the team meets regularly to review compliance with protocols, potential revisions to protocols, and any other operational needs.
 Where appropriate, the team will also coordinate with the General Services Administration (GSA) to align with CDC cleaning and disinfection processes and procedures and provide sufficient protective equipment and other necessary supplies.
 These protocols follow the below principles.

-Domestic and Overseas: All federal employees, on-site contractors, and any other individuals including visitors entering a federal building who have not been fully vaccinated must wear a mask that covers the nose and mouth and is in accordance with CDC and Occupational Safety and Health Administration (OSHA) guidance, and Department policy.
+Domestic and Overseas: All federal employees, onsite contractors, and any other individuals including visitors entering a federal building who have not been fully vaccinated must wear a mask that covers the nose and mouth and is in accordance with CDC and Occupational Safety and Health Administration (OSHA) guidance, and Department policy.
 The Department will reinforce this through the posting of Department-approved signage that encourages both mask-wearing and physical distancing in work and common areas.
-Exceptions made will be consistent with CDC guidelines.
-Additionally, accommodations will be made for individuals with required documentation consistent with requirements.
+Exceptions will be consistent with CDC guidelines.
+Additionally, accommodations will be made for individuals with documentation consistent with Equal Opportunity Employment Commission (EEOC) requirements and, for LE Staff, documentation consistent with applicable local law.

 Overseas and Domestic: MED currently conducts contact tracing globally, the results of which are part of the Diplomacy Strong medical stage gate criteria for phase progressions.
-In line with the EO and OMB guidance, Medical personnel work closely with leadership to coordinate any infection control and workplace safety efforts once informed of a COVID-19 case (either due to symptoms or positive test).
-This coordination also includes consultation with state and local public health officials, as appropriate and applicable.
+In line with the EO and OMB guidance, medical personnel work closely with leadership to coordinate any infection control and workplace safety efforts once informed of a COVID-19 case (either due to symptoms or a positive test).
+This coordination also includes consultation with state and local public health officials, as appropriate.

-Overseas and Domestic: Travel for official business and personal travel should follow guidance available at the and the .
+Overseas and Domestic: Travel for official business and personal travel should follow guidance available at the GSA COVID-19 Information Site and the CDC Travel Information Site.
 The Department will assess how changes in travel and any associated mandatory quarantine can be implemented appropriately.
 Private transport is preferred to use of public or other communal transportation when possible.

 Quarantine and Isolation